• Skip to main content

 Storage and shelf life

 Caramel apples have a fairly short shelf life and are best consumed within 1-2 days after dipping.
 I do not recommend refrigerating caramel apples because the caramel becomes very hard and sticky.
-You can store the caramel apples in an airtight container.
+In this recipe for caramel apples, you can store the caramel apples in an airtight container.

 Caramel Apples